Back to news

 LLM Provider Setup

 Hermes is provider-agnostic.
-It reaches a wide range of models through Nous Portal and OpenRouter, and OpenAI and Anthropic are both referenced in the project (Hermes Agent README):
+It reaches a wide range of models through Nous Portal and OpenRouter, and OpenAI and Anthropic are both referenced in the project (Hermes Agent README (opens in a new tab)):

 OpenAI: Set HERMES_LLM_PROVIDER=openai and supply your API key.
 Strong on capability; costs climb with usage.